eclipse-cdt-cloud/vscode-trace-extension/README.md

 ```
 ### Building from local sources

-To build local changes in the above libraries you need to build the libaries from source code and link them to the vscode-trace-extension repository.
-Follow instructions on the above repositories to clone and build the libraries.
+As a contributor to the Trace Viewer for VSCode extension, you may have to change code in the external trace-related libraries (`tsp-typescript-client`, `timeline-chart`), along with changes in the code contained in this repo here.
+For the time being, changes to these dependent libraries need to be done and upstreamed separately.
+Once new `npm` packages are published, they can be consumed by stepping the requested versions in the `package.json` where they are pulled.

+However, for easier local development and tests, it's possible to set things up such that the repo here will use a local version of those libraries, where you have performed the necessary changes and built.
+Follow the README instructions for each library, to clone and build them.

-After cloing the libraries, you need to link each library so that a local build can be used.
-Using command `yarn link` a reference link into the user's home directory is created under `~/.config/yarn/link`.
+After that's done, you need to link each using command `yarn link`, which creates a symbolic link into the user's home, under directory `~/.config/yarn/link`.

 The `yarn link` command makes sure that the libraries are available locally and can be linked from the `vscode-trace-extension`.
-This also avoids conflicts caused by different versions of the librares and their dependencies used in the corresponding repositories.

-Make sure that you don't have links in `~/.config/yarn/link` from other repositories than relevant for the trace viewer.
-The `yarn link` command won't override exising links.
-For example, if there is a link to `react` with the wrong version, then there will be runtime exection problems.
-Remove links beforehand.
+First, make sure that you don't have existing links in `~/.config/yarn/link` from other repositories than relevant for the Trace Viewer for VSCode.
+If there are, remove them beforehand.

 Assuming all repositories are stored in your home directory under the `rootDir=~/git`